labd/django-perms-provisioner/README.rst

 =============

 Configuration can either be done via providing a ``YAML`` or ``JSON`` file.
-Your file needs to have one of the following extensions: .json, .yaml, .yml.
+Your file needs to have one of the following extensions: .json, .yaml, .yml, and their approriate contents of course.

 Examples: